wenleicao/wenleicao.github.io/_posts/2020-04-05-Novel_Way_to_Send_HTML_Table_Formatted_Email_Via_SSIS.md

 <https://blog.sqlauthority.com/2008/08/23/sql-server-2008-configure-database-mail-send-email-from-sql-database/>

 2. Use script task
 However, Not all ETL developer has the permission.
-Alternative way is to use the script task, certain .NET library will be needed to accomplish the same .
+Alternative way is to use the script task, certain .NET library will be needed to accomplish the same.

+We will discuss the second scenario.

+In our day to day BI practice,  you are often asked to send out data in table format via your email.
+These data are from your database.
+The number of records varies depending on when you run the query.

+There are quite a few articles online about sending html table email via SSIS.
+But majority of them handle the table html code in the script task, which make the code very lengthy if there are multiple columns [link](https://social.msdn.microsoft.com/Forums/sqlserver/en-US/effa3050-6b40-4157-b299-ea6fdb39d9b7/html-table-formatted-email-using-ssis-script-task?forum=sqlintegrationservices).

+Therefore, I am wondering if we can modularize the process.
+*	Using SQL server XQuery to create table html code in execute SQL task, then pass the value to SSIS variable as email body
+* Use script task to take the variable value and send the html email
+* Explore the possibility of conditional formatting in email

+As usual, we use a simple example to show concept .
+I first created a fake table  and inserted some data for demo purpose.